Skip to content

 Per-Algorithm Configuration

-Both DPO and GRPO create TransformerDataParallelConfig with the same structure:
+SFT, DPO, and GRPO all create TransformerDataParallelConfig with the same structure:

 dp_config = TransformerDataParallelConfig(